D1N3SHh/algorithms/README.md

 # jeli-t/algorithms

-This repo contains my implementations (based on "Introduction to algorithms") of basic algorithms which do not have to be pure.
+This repo contains my implementations (mainly based on book "Introduction to algorithms") of basic algorithms.
-If you are looking for pure implementations visit [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python)
+For more algorithms and pure python implementations, visit [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python)

+___
 # Table of Contents